MORTGAGE RATES TODAY IN IDAHO

 First, you’ll want to do a little financial housekeeping:

-• Pay off high interest debt.
-Pay down credit cards as much as you can.
+• Pay off high-interest debt: Pay down credit cards as much as you can.
 This will lower your debt-to-income ratio.
 Mortgage lenders like to see a DTI ratio of 36% or under.

-• Save for a larger down payment.
-Remember, a higher down payment can help you secure a lower interest rate.
+• Save for a larger down payment: Remember, a higher down payment can help you secure a lower interest rate.
 Down payments of less than 20% are also subject to private mortgage insurance, which can cost between 0.5% and 1.5% of the loan amount annually.

-• Check your credit report for errors.
-Review your credit history, correct any errors, and dispute anything that doesn’t look familiar.
+• Check your credit report for errors: Review your credit history, correct any errors, and dispute anything that doesn’t look familiar.
 You can get a free credit report at AnnualCreditReport.com.

 Once you’ve aligned your proverbial ducks, here are two additional tips to help you secure the best possible rate:

+Take the time to compare interest rates and fees from multiple lenders.
+And be sure to ask about any upfront costs or closing fees associated with the loan.
 Homebuyers can compare the latest mortgage rates in Idaho by using a mortgage rate comparison tool.
 Just enter your home location, property value, and loan amount.
 Then filter the results by loan type, such as 30-year fixed, 15-year fixed, or 5-year ARM.

-Getting preapproved for a mortgage strengthens your position as a buyer and allows you to move quickly when you find the right property.
+Getting mortgage preapproval strengthens your position as a buyer and allows you to move quickly when you find the right property.
 If you’re worried about interest rates rising, you can pay a fee to the lender to lock in your rate for up to 90 days.
+You’ll fill out a thorough application and provide documentation.
+The mortgage preapproval process can take some time, but the work is well worth it.

 Idaho offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.